spotify/luigi/doc/api_overview.rst

-In Python this is generally done by adding arguments to the constructor, but Luigi requires you to declare these parameters instantiating Parameter objects on the class scope:
+In Python this is generally done by adding arguments to the constructor, but Luigi requires you to declare these parameters instantiating :class:`~luigi.parameter.Parameter` objects on the class scope:

 .. code:: python